-When you have jaundice, fatigue, abdominal pain, behavioral changes, tremors, or other symptoms that a health practitioner thinks may be due to Wilson disease or, rarely, to copper deficiency; at intervals when monitoring is recommended
+When you have jaundice, fatigue, abdominal pain, behavioral changes, tremors, or other symptoms that a healthcare practitioner thinks may be due to Wilson disease or, rarely, to copper deficiency; periodically when monitoring is recommended

-Copper is an essential mineral that plays a role in the regulation of iron metabolism, formation of connective tissue, energy production at the cellular level, and the function of the nervous system.
+Copper is an essential mineral that plays a role in the regulation of iron metabolism, formation of connective tissue, energy production within cells, and the function of the nervous system.
 It is absorbed from food and liquids by the intestines and then transported to the liver, where it is stored or used to produce a variety of enzymes.

 When is it ordered?

-A ceruloplasmin test may be ordered alone or along with blood and 24-hour urine copper tests when someone has signs and symptoms that a health practitioner suspects may be due to Wilson disease, such as:
+A ceruloplasmin test may be ordered alone or along with blood and 24-hour urine copper tests when you have signs and symptoms that a healthcare practitioner suspects may be due to Wilson disease, such as:

 - Nausea, abdominal pain